mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 ## Generate predictions.csv

-To generate the prediction file that would later be uploaded to the platform, we evaluated using the previous weights in a similar way to how we have evaluated, but in this case using the data from the test set.
+To generate the prediction file that would later be uploaded to the platform, we evaluated using the pretrained weights on the data from the test set.

 This test set lacks the corresponding annotations, so the performance of the following executions does not provide any value until the corresponding annotations are available, which are currently not yet released and the results cannot be obtained until the file predictions.csv are uploaded to the platform.

 This time, we use the parameter '--csv' to generate the corresponding file 'predictions.csv'.

 ```